collocations.org

 You can claim back some of the cost of your treatment.

-VERB + CLAIM
+VERB + claim

-be able to, be entitled to, can/could
+be able to, be entitled to, can

 You might be entitled to claim compensation if you are injured at work.